-A stay is also in the public interest because, without it, the complex regulatory framework for managing fisheries and broader efforts to promote the recovery of ESA-listed species will be frustrated.
-Within that framework, NMFS works with its regional partners, including the States of Washington, Oregon, Alaska, and Tribes with treaty fishing rights, to manage fisheries and mitigate the effects of the fisheries and to establish a suite of restoration and recovery actions that benefit species such as endangered killer whales and threatened Chinook salmon.
-Vacating the incidental take statement would interfere with this regulatory framework and would not engender public support for killer whale recovery efforts.
-NMFS, with its regional partners, has worked very hard to promote actions that will recover killer whales, one of which is the prey increase program that balances the coastwide fisheries that target salmon allowed under the Treaty and the prey needs of killer whales.
-The remedy frustrates those efforts by creating tension between killer whale conservation efforts and fishing communities.
-Pitting an endangered species against unnecessary economic dislocation harms NMFS, and more importantly, the endangered Southern Resident killer whales.
-See FE-16-17 (Dkt.
-No. 182, Fourth Barre Decl. ¶¶ 25, 27).
+Denying the Conservancy's request is also in the public interest because, without the prey increase funding, the complex regulatory and statutory framework for managing fisheries and broader efforts to promote the recovery of ESA-listed species will be frustrated.
+Within that framework, NMFS works with its regional partners, including the States of Washington, Oregon, Alaska, and Tribes with treaty fishing rights, to, among other things, manage fisheries and establish a suite of restoration and recovery actions that benefit species such as endangered killer whales and threatened Chinook salmon.
+Congress has decided to provide funds used for the prey increase program against this backdrop.
+See FE-60-62, ¶¶ 7-9; FE-81, ¶ 9.
+Vacating the biological opinion pending appeal would interfere with this regulatory and statutory framework.
+Cf. United States v.
+Oakland Cannabis Buyers' Co-operative, 532